youwuyou/gomoku/README.md

 This is a simple C++ implementation of a classical Japanese board game called "Gomoku".
 You can read the game's rules [here](https://www.wikiwand.com/en/Gomoku).
 The implementation features a client/server architecture for 2-player scenarios.

 ## 1. Compile instructions
 This project only works on UNIX systems (Linux / MacOS).
 We recommend using [Ubuntu](https://ubuntu.com/#download), as it offers the easiest way to setup wxWidgets.
 Therefore, we explain installation only for Ubuntu systems.
-The following was tested on a Ubuntu 20.4 system, but should also work for earlier versions of Ubuntu.
+The following was tested on a Ubuntu 22.04 system, but should also work for earlier versions of Ubuntu.

 **Note:** If you create a virtual machine, we recommend to give the virtual machine **at least 12GB** of (dynamic) harddrive space (CLion and wxWidgets need quite a lot of space).

 ### 1.1 Prepare OS Environment

-#### Ubuntu 20.4
+#### Ubuntu 22.04
 The OS should already have git installed.
 If not, you can use:
 `sudo apt-get install git`

-Then use  `git clone` to fetch this repository.
+Then use  `git clone https://gitlab.ethz.ch/youwuyou/gomoku` to fetch this repository.

-Execute the following commands in a console:
+Execute the following commands in a console to prepare the environment:
 1. `sudo apt-get update`
 2. `sudo apt-get install build-essential` followed by `sudo reboot`
 3. if on virtual machine : install guest-additions (https://askubuntu.com/questions/22743/how-do-i-install-guest-additions-in-a-virtualbox-vm) and then `sudo reboot`
 4. `sudo snap install clion --classic` this installs the latest stable CLion version
-5. `sudo apt-get install libwxgtk3.0-gtk3-dev libwxgtk-media3.0-gtk3-dev` this installs wxWidgets (GUI library used in this project)
+5. `sudo apt-get install libwxgtk3.0-gtk3-dev libwxgtk-media3.0-gtk3-dev` this installs wxWidgets (GUI and sound library used in this project)

 ### 1.2 Compile Code